-Getting outdoors is required right now, and Melburnians will take it any way it comes.
-Even if it means taking up kayaking.
+Everyone's hankering to get outdoors right now, and Melburnians will take it any way it comes.
+Even if it means taking up a new hobbie like kayaking.

 There are a few good spots to go kayaking in Melbourne.
 Some are obviously BYO boat, but there are some operators that can help you out.